aditya-pandey-data/credit-risk-analysis/README.md

 # 3. Launch the notebook
 jupyter notebook credit_risk_analysis.ipynb
 ```

-Run all cells top to bottom — the notebook is fully reproducible and will regenerate `credit_risk_clean.csv` from the raw dataset.
+Run all cells from top to bottom — the notebook is fully reproducible and will regenerate the cleaned dataset (credit_risk_clean.csv) from the raw dataset.

 ### Opening the Tableau Dashboards